EggPool/bis-temp/int/readme.md

 Proof that mining_reward does **not** need any quantize voodoo and can be computed as default python float (ie: double) or derived from integer, with the exact same required .8f result.

 ## exp2.py

-Needs a converted db, with iamount, ifee, ireward fields
+Needs a converted db, with "transaction2" table and iamount, ifee, ireward fields (see create_transactions2.py)

 - proof that balances are strictly the same for all addresses when using integer as internal representation
 - proof that balance check code is simpler and more easily readable - still can be simplified
 - benchmark showing also significant speed improvement (the more the address is used, the more the gain)

+(copy to Bismuth dir)

 ## exp3.py